How to Value My Startup Company Without Revenue

-Most pre-revenue early-stage growth companies in the UK will struggle to justify a pre-money valuation of greater than £2 million.
+Few pre-revenue early-stage growth companies in the UK will achieve a pre-money valuation of greater than £2 million.

 Once there is evidence of consistent and growing revenue, pre-money valuations can rise to £5 million or more.
-Consistent revenue will validate your startup financial model and reduce investor risk, so valuations increase.
+Consistent revenue will validate your business model and reduce investor risk, so valuations increase.

-Often, if you are raising an appropriate amount of funding for your stage of development as a business, you sell between 15% and 25% of your business.
-This tends to hold true through the seed stage and into Series A.
+If you are raising an appropriate amount of funding relative to your stage of development as a business, you should expect to sell between 15% and 25% of your business.
+This tends to hold true through the seed stage and towards Series A.

 Putting It All Together: Startup Valuation

 Valuing your startup is much more a matter of negotiation with your investor than a mathematical exercise.
-A successful outcome depends upon highlighting your value creation potential and your ability to mitigate the risks of potential failure.
+A successful outcome depends upon highlighting your value drivers and risk mitigants.
 If you research and build a sensible valuation argument based on industry-accepted rules of thumb, all should be well, and valuation will not be a sticking point.